moondance-labs/tanssi-docs/builders/manage/dapp/xcm-channels.md

 ## Introduction {: #introduction }

-All Tanssi appchains have an inherent capability to communicate and interoperate with any other appchain in the ecosystem.
+As presented in the [Native Cross-Chain Communication](/learn/framework/xcm/){target=\_blank} article from the Learn section, all Tanssi appchains have an inherent capability to communicate and interoperate with any other appchain in the ecosystem.
 This native cross-chain communication feature is possible thanks to the unique infrastructure the appchains are built on top of, leveraging the Cross-Consensus Message format (XCM for short), which facilitates communication between different consensus systems.

-The first step to enable communication between appchains is opening a channel.
+The first step to enable communication between appchains is [opening a channel](/learn/framework/xcm/#channel-registration){target=\_blank}.
 The process of opening a channel starts by sending a request to the appchain you want to establish communications with.
 Once the request has been accepted by the destination chain's governor, a channel will be opened.

 In this guide, you'll learn how to use the [Tanssi dApp](https://apps.tanssi.network){target=\_blank} to manage your appchain's cross-chain communication channels.